-Pell Subsidy Scholarship (\$2,500.00): The Pell Subsidy Scholarship is available to all students pursuing a MED COLLEGE diploma or degree and are not eligible for Pell Grant funding.
-Students will be retracted if they become eligible for Pell Grant funds during the program.
+Pell Subsidy Scholarship (up to \$2,400.00): The Pell Subsidy Scholarship is available to all students pursuing a MED COLLEGE diploma or degree and are not eligible for Pell Grant funding.
+The student will lose the scholarship if they use Federal Pell Grant funds

-Title IV Subsidy Scholarship (\$5,000.00): The Title IV Subsidy Scholarship is available to all students pursuing a MED COLLEGE diploma or degree and are not eligible for Financial Aid funding at the time of enrollment.
+Title IV Subsidy Scholarship (up to \$5,000.00): The Title IV Subsidy Scholarship is available to all students pursuing a MED COLLEGE diploma or degree and who are not eligible for financial aid funding at the time of enrollment.
 The student will lose the scholarship if they become eligible for Title IV funds during the program.